-LU5 – Demonstrating Relative Effectiveness to Decision-Makers
+LU5 – Developing Relative Effectiveness strategies for Decision-Makers

 After completing this Learning Unit, you will be able to:

-- describe the role, perspectives and requirements of key decision makers in medicine development;
+- Describe the role, perspectives and requirements of key decision makers in medicine development;

-- describe alternative medicine development programmes and their rationale, in particular those making more use of real-world data (RWD);
+- Describe alternative medicine development programmes and their rationale, in particular those making (more) use of real-world data (RWD);

-- understand trade-offs required to meet the needs of different decision makers in medicine development: Pharma R&D, regulatory agencies, reimbursement agencies;
+- Understand trade-offs required to meet the needs of different decision makers in medicine development: Pharma R&D, regulatory agencies, reimbursement agencies.

 In the first part of this Learning Unit (LU5.1-5.5) you will learn about: